gabegm/DataEngineering/data-engineering.md

   * highest isolation level
   * guaranteed to be serializable
   * execution of operations in which concurrently executing transactions appears to be serially executing

+## What is a data cube?

+A multi-dimensional array of values typically found in multi-terabyte/petabyte data warehouses and time series of image data.

+## What is the difference between a data warehouse and a data lake?

+A data lake is a vast pool of raw data, the purpose for which is not yet defined.

+A data warehouse is a repository for structured, filtered data that has already been processed for a specific purpose.

+## ETL vs. ELT

+Extract Transform Load transforms data on a separate processing server, while Extract Load Transform transforms the data within the data warehouse itself.

+ETL does not transfer raw data into the data warehouse, while ELT sends raw data directly to the data warehouse.

+## Row wise vs. columnar storage: What’s the difference?

+Row wise data stores store and retrieve data one row at a time resulting in unnecessary data being read.
+Such data stores are best suited for online transaction systems as they are very easy to read and write to.
+However, they are not performant in analytical operations requiring entire data sets.

+Columnar data stores store and retrieve data in columns providing the possibility to only read the relevant data required.
+Such data stores are best suited for online analytical processing as they are highly efficient in performing operations applicable to entire data sets.

+## What is column expression?

+A column level operation that reduces the size of data when it is stored improving query performance.